varun-venkatesh/varun-venkatesh.github.io/_posts/2020-11-17-bare-mtl-chapter5.md

 date: 2020-11-17
 ---

-Apart from drivign the uart and demonstarting to us that we've configured a usable clock and timer, the timer constructed can also be used to set up a simple scheduler - in an attempt to run multiple tasks on our hardware.
+Apart from drivign the uart and demonstarting to us that we've configured a usable clock and timer, the timer constructed can also be used to set up a simple scheduler.

-Most systems today have schedulers of varying complexity helping run multiple tasks/processes/threads to utilize system resources effectively.
-It forms part of the operating system and is a great point to start understanding the workings or even "rolling" one of your own.

 ### The basics

+What is the need for a scheduler?
+A scheduler is a program tha allows us the ability to run **multiple quasi-independent** programs on our system - in a seemingly simultaneous manner.
+Now, that's a mouthful!

+Why would we need to run these **multiple quasi-independent** programs at the same time?
+Can't we have one single program do everthing we need - like what we have now?